wduquette/joe/mdbook/src/vm.md

 - `ip` is the instruction pointer within the current function.
 - `T` is the temporary register, used to stash a value momentarily during an atomic operation.
+- `C` is the cell register, used to stash a data cell momentarily during an atomic operation.

 ## Instruction Set